xtracdev/es-atom-pub/cmd/README.md

 For test purposes, [this README](https://github.com/d-smith/go-examples/tree/master/mtls-proxy) has information on how to generate a CACERT and create certificates and keys for testing.

+For the full secure TLS and proxy config:

+* Generate a CA cert
+* Generate a server cert with the atomfeedpub CN
+* Generate a proxy server cert with the nginxproxy CN
+* Generate a client cert with the replicator CN

+Note if you do the above, you'll need to alias nginxproxy to localhost in your /etc/hosts file or you'll get a cert mismatch error if you call the service using localhost.
+Alternatively you can generate a server cert for localhost and reference that in rp.conf, or generate a cert with your hostname and reference that, etc.